appdotnet/api-spec/content/docs/resources/stream/index.md

 ### stream_marker

 A stream marker is set.
-If the stream marker is not for a channel, then meta.channel_id will be omitted.
+If the stream marker is not for a channel, then `meta.channel_id` and `meta.channel_type` will be omitted.

 ~~~ js
 {